A Unified Approach for Text- and Image-guided 4D Scene Generation: User Study

 \section{User Study}

 In this section, we introduce more details of the user study.
-As discussed in Sec.~4.1 and Tab.~1 in the main paper, we carry out ablation studies to verify the key elements of the proposed method.
-Specifically, we present the results from ablated models to a user and give instructions ``Please find the method that best match the prompt / has best motion / has best 3D consistency and visual quality."
+As discussed in Sec.~4.1 of the main paper, we compare against state-of-the-art method (MAV3D) and ablative baselines through a user preference study.
+Specifically, we present the results from our method and the baseline(s) to a user and give instructions to ``Please find the method that best matched the prompt / has best motion / has best 3D consistency and visual quality."
 The example interface is shown in Fig.~\ref{fig:user_study}.
-For each user, we show videos synthesized from 10 prompts for each metric evaluation, leading to 30 questions per user in total.

 {

 }